segmentio/localstorage-retry/README.md

 If a message is discarded entirely because it does not pass your `shouldRetry` logic upon attempted re-enqueuing, the queue will emit a `discard` event.

+If the queue is reclaiming events from an abandonded queue, and sees duplicate entries, we will keep the first, and discard the rest, emitting a `duplication` event for each.

 ### `processed`

 ```javascript